InsightsInsight - Coronavirus, Employment & HR - UPDATED: March 15, 2021 9:35 am

 Coronavirus Job Retention Scheme: Furlough leave

 The latest updates to the furlough scheme explained

 - Share this article

 - Print this article

-Further reference should also be made to the government guidance for employers updated on 23 December 2020 and guidance for employees updated on 4 January 2021.
+Further reference should also be made to the government guidance for employers and guidance for employees updated in March 2021.
 HM Treasury published its fifth Treasury Direction on 23 December 2020, which forms the legal framework for the Coronavirus Job Retention Scheme.

 Extension of the furlough leave scheme

 As before, furloughed workers are those individuals where it has been agreed they will go onto furlough leave.
 The furlough scheme was initially put in place for a four-month period from 1 March 2020, but this has since been extended, and will now apply until 30 September 2021.